The-Aegis-Project/SideGig/README.md

 ### Description

-GigLocal is a hyper-local mobile marketplace designed to bridge the gap between small, "off-the-grid" local businesses (like delis, bodegas, and mom-and-pop shops) and local job seekers needing immediate, flexible work.
+SideGig is a hyper-local mobile marketplace designed to bridge the gap between small, "off-the-grid" local businesses (like delis, bodegas, and mom-and-pop shops) and local job seekers needing immediate, flexible work.
 Our core concept is to be "The 'Help Wanted' sign for your neighborhood, right on your phone."

 The app is built on a map-based interface showing real-time job opportunities.
 Trust and safety are paramount, enforced through a robust verification system for both businesses and seekers, a reputation system with badges, and a secure escrow payment model to protect all parties.